Indonesia Free Trade Zones and Free Ports (FTZFP): Benefits, Locations, Incentives and Complete Investor Guide

 Illustration of Energy industry in Indonesia Free Trade Zone (pexels)

-• Tax Holiday: Available for 18 pioneer industries under general provisions.
+• Tax Holiday: For 18 pioneer industries

-• Tax Allowance: Applicable to certain sectors and locations.
+• Tax Allowance: For eligible sectors

 Also read: 7 Reasons and Advantages for Starting a Business in Indonesia